Uzunköprü Bridge: Specifications

+Uzunköprü is the longest stone bridge in the world.
+When it was first completed, was 1392 m long and 5.24 m wide.
+The bridge was the longest in the Ottoman Empire and later Turkey, a title which it held for 530 years until 1973, when it was surpassed by the Bosphorus Bridge in Istanbul.
+The Ottoman explorer Evliya Çelebi visited the town of Uzunköprü in 1658, and described the bridge as being 2000 "stretched steps" long.
+In 1978, the length of the bridge was measured to be 1266 m; it was determined to be 1254 m in 1989.
+In 2018, the bridge was found to be 1306.2 m long, when its length was measured for the Guinness Book of World Records.

 The bridge was originally built with 174 arches, the largest of which had a span of 14 m.
 Some of the arches are pointed and some are round.
 Some of the abutments have carvings of figures of animals such as elephants, lions and birds, some of which are no longer visible.
 There are also motifs related to the Seljuk Empire.
 It is believed that some figures and motifs were altered during restorations that took place before the 19th century.
 Restoration work on the bridge over the years has reduced the number of arches to 172.
 Of these, eight have since become buried underground, meaning that there are now 164 arches.
 The 2021 restoration work aims to unearth several of these buried arches.
 There are two balconies on the bridge.
 One is above arches 40 and 41, and is 3.40 m by 0.40 m in length.
 The other balcony is above arches 102 and 103, and measures 9.40 m by 0.40 m.